wcushen/blog/content/post/2022-04-20-service-mesh-reverse-proxy-mtls.md

       \_     _/
         `"""`
 ```
-We're now good to tranpose these certificates and keys over to our nginx config in an upcomhin step.
+With that success, we're now good to transpose these certificates and keys over to our NGINX config in an upcoming step.

-### Step 7: Deploy our NGINX Reverse Proxy
+### Step 7: Deploying our NGINX Reverse Proxy

-It's time now to deploy our reverse proxy tha acts an intermdieary server between our client and httpbin backend residing in the Service Mesh.
+It's time now to deploy our reverse proxy that acts an intermediary server between our client and `httpbin` backend residing in the Service Mesh.

-I'll be running NGINXon my bastion server and depending on your running operating system, the installation medthod could vary.
+This example will run NGINX on a bastion server and depending on your running operating system, the installation method could vary.
 For RHEL 8, it's as simple as:

 ```yaml
 $ sudo yum install nginx -y
 ```

-We'll copy over all our created certficates and keys to more friendly driecotries for NGINX:
+We'll copy over all our created certificates and keys to more friendly directories for NGINX:

 ```yaml
 sudo mkdir -p /etc/nginx/ssl/{certs,private} && sudo cp /var/tmp/certs/* /etc/nginx/ssl/certs && sudo cp /var/tmp/private/* /etc/nginx/ssl/private
 ```

 {{% notice warning %}}
 For the purposes of this demo we've hijacked port 80 from the  default `/etc/nginx/nginx.conf` configuration.
 So left unchanged you will run into conflict issues when you attempt to restart the `nginx` service.
 {{% /notice %}}

-Below is the compelte exceprt of our reverse proxy config.
-Basically, we're setting NGINX to listen for all traffic on port 80 and 443.
-The former we wnt ot rewrite to the latter which will be expressed via a 301 return code.
+Below is the complete excerpt of our reverse proxy config.
+Basically, we're setting NGINX up to listen for all traffic on port 80 and 443.
+The former we want to rewrite to the latter which will be expressed via a 301 return code.

-The `proxy_pass` command directs all traffic on 443 to our **httpbin** Ingress Gateway on the edge of the mesh with the approprtiate client certs that we validated in the previous `curl`.
+The `proxy_pass` command directs all traffic on 443 to our **httpbin** Ingress Gateway on the edge of the mesh with the appropriate client certs that we validated in the previous `curl`.

 ```yaml
 $ cat /etc/nginx/conf.d/proxy.conf